fmartinou/tydom2mqtt/README.md

 Based on https://github.com/cth35/tydom_python

-Needed packages : "pip3 install websockets requests"
+Needed packages : "pip3 install websockets requests gmqtt"

 - Add your credentials to main.py
 - Put the tydom.service file in the folder of your choice (/usr/lib/systemd/system/ if you don't know where)